havecookies/questinator/README.md

 people find fun, and what people don't.
 This is because we play video games ourselves.
-When we used these programs for learning, we realized that they weren't that fun - certainly not something we'd want to play on a daily basis.
-And so, we decided to create our own learning program, where we make it actually fun.
+When we used these programs for learning, we realized that they weren't that fun - not something we would want to play outside of a learning environment.
+And so, we decided to create the questinator, an actually fun learning game for kids.

+# When will this be done, and how often is it updated?
+Questinator is currently a very small team of passionate students, and so it will likely not be done for a long while.
+But, we do want to finish this project, and so we will often be working on it.
+We cannot guarantee the consistency of updates, how big the updates will be, or when we will be done, but we will still certainly release updates as often as needed.